-The HECM (“Heck-um”) is HUD’s acronym for the Home Equity Conversion Mortgage and it allows borrowers to not only refinance and eliminate loans on their existing homes or obtain cash from their home to spend for any reason, it also allows borrowers to purchase a new home when needed.
+The HECM (“Heck-um”) is HUD’s acronym for the Home Equity Conversion Mortgage, and it allows borrowers to not only refinance and eliminate loans on their existing homes or obtain cash from their home to spend for any reason but also allows borrowers to purchase a new home when needed.

-You add all these charges together and the borrowers have to have minimum amounts to live on for the rest of the month based on their family size and where they live.
+You add all these charges together, and the borrowers must have minimum amounts to live on for the rest of the month based on their family size and where they live.

 Recently Closed Reverse Mortgage Purchase Examples

-The monthly taxes were $292.00 and the homeowner’s insurance was $83.00 per month.
-Total obligations were $905 and the residual income in CA (being the most expensive region was $998 which meant that the borrowers qualified for a $700,000 home in south Orange County with just $1903 per month income, which their social security alone covered.
+The monthly taxes were $292.00, and the homeowner’s insurance was $83.00 per month.
+Total obligations were $905, and the residual income in CA (being the most expensive region was $998, which meant that the borrowers qualified for a $700,000 home in south Orange County with just $1903 per month income, with their social security alone covered.

 So now we can touch on some of the other benefits for borrowers who use the HECM for purchase program.

 Our example above was a couple who wanted desperately to be closer to their family.
-The home they bought was a newer home, single level home that made their lives more simple than the 2-story home they sold and left.
+The home they bought was a newer single-level home that made their lives simpler than the 2-story home they sold and left.

-They had almost $450,000 in cash after the sale of their previous home, but there was no way they could purchase in the area they wanted for that amount and so they thought they would have to choose between a condominium and a mortgage and they did not feel they would qualify for the mortgage (and the thought of the condominium was not sitting well with them at all).
+They had almost $450,000 in cash after the sale of their previous home, but there was no way they could purchase in the area they wanted for that amount, so they thought they would have to choose between a condominium and a mortgage, and they did not feel they would qualify for the mortgage (and the thought of the condominium was not sitting well with them at all).

 They decided to look into a reverse mortgage purchase and are glad they did.
-Even though their home was over the HUD lending limit of $726,525, they were still able to buy the home with about $355,000 of their own cash and the reverse mortgage put the rest down, costs included.
+Even though their home was over the HUD lending limit of $1,149,825, they were still able to buy the home with about $355,000 of their own cash, and the reverse mortgage put the rest down, costs included.

-Because these borrowers choose a home with a purchase price under the HUD limit, they were able to move in with a total expenditure of only 48% of the purchase price and they too will be able to live there for the rest of their lives without having to make a mortgage payment.
+Because these borrowers chose a home with a purchase price under the HUD limit, they were able to move in with a total expenditure of only 48% of the purchase price, and they, too, will be able to live there for the rest of their lives without having to make a mortgage payment.

 Tip: You can calculate your exact down payment by using our online purchase calculator here.